k3s-io/cluster-api-k3s/README.md

 3. Azure Service Principals.
 For more information go to [CAPZ Getting Started](https://github.com/kubernetes-sigs/cluster-api-provider-azure/blob/master/docs/getting-started.md)

 CABP3 has been tested only on with an Azure and AzureStackHCI environment.
 To try out the Azure flow, fork the repo and look at `samples/azure/azure-setup.sh`.

+### Known Issues

+Leak kubeconfig after cluster deletion.
+This is because the bootstrap provider is generating the kubeconfig until we have a control plane provider.

 ## Roadmap